almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/get-into-tech.md

 has stuff in the cloud, then get the certification with whatever cloud provider(s) that they are using.
 If you do not have a job in tech, then find an employer that you want to work for, see what cloud technologies that they are using, and then get the certifications for that cloud provider.

+## Degrees

+### Do I need to have a Computer Science or tech degree to get into tech?

+No. I will say that having a Computer Science, Information Systems, or similar degree will grant you more employment opportunities than having a non-tech degree.
+Having a degree, regardless of what kind of degree, will make you better qualified for a tech job than having no degree at all.

+A lot of jobs are requiring that you have a degree, and not necessarily a tech degree.
+Having been on the interviewer side of the desk, the reason that degrees are required, but not necessarily a tech degree, is because a degree is proof that you have a certain level of compentencies to be able to do the job.
+In addition, those with degrees, regardless of the level of degree, are considered to be more mature, less likely to commit crime, and are more established than those who are not.

 ## Programming